 He pointed to research that found organisations that had embedded trust within their culture had low compliance costs, while those in low-trust environments found compliance expensive due to ongoing enforcement and supervision.

-Tying the issue to current events in financial services, he said ethics will be critical after the release of the final report of the Royal Commission into Misconduct in Banking and Financial Services.
+Tying the issue to current events in financial services, he said ethics will be critical after the release of the final report of Justice Kenneth Hayne’s Royal Commission into Misconduct in Banking and Financial Services.

 “This will be important after Hayne because the ecology of business change and the speed in which a product or service can be copied is so quick,” he said.